|

 you the conversations about marketing and motivation (and

+sometimes the menu) I've had with these business thought leaders.
 In Boston, a few weeks ago, I had mid-morning coffee with

 Jill Whalen of High rankings fame, and dinner with Fredrick